-A robot is only as good as its ability to effectively communicate with a human controller.
-The operator interface – commonly referred to as a Human Robot Interface – is the medium that allows the user and the robot to communicate.
+A robot -even those that perform autonomously - is only as good as its ability to effectively communicate with a human controller.
+It’s important to note that while robotic automation technologies have truly revolutionized industrial manufacturing processes, human workers are still a very necessary part of the equation.
+For that reason, the operator interface – commonly referred to as a Human Robot Interface – is very important; it is the medium that allows the user and the robot to communicate with one another.
 Most specifically, it is the method by which a human operator can give pre-programmed commands for the robot to execute.

 A gaming controller is an example of a basic Human Robot Interface (HRI).
 It allows a player to issue a set of commands to the system, which are then executed in the game.
-In manufacturing, an industrial touchscreen computer on a piece of equipment or in a centralized control room is also a form of HRI.
+Even if the game itself is able to execute functions autonomously, in order for it to operate as intended, human interaction using the gamepad is essential.
+In manufacturing, an industrial touchscreen computer installed on a piece of equipment or in a centralized control room is also a form of HRI.
 The operator can issue commands to the conveyor or other device to execute on the factory floor.

 A great deal of care needs to go into the design of HRIs.
 They must be intuitive to use, and enable operators to communicate effectively with the robot, in order to execute tasks accurately and efficiently.